mjsobrep/mjsobrep.github.io/guides/_posts/2017-05-03-buildCaffe.md

 - programming
 ---

+I am leaving this up for the sake of posterity.
+It should absolutely not be followed.
+I think it is probably best to just not use matcaffe for anything...

 Installing Caffe is a huge pain.
 Here is how I am doing it.
 I don't have a GPU, I want to be able to run in python2 and python3 as well as Matlab.
 I haven't tested this enough to know if it works how I want it to, I am in the process of learning caffe.
 This is mostly just for my notes.

 There is a really good [reference](https://github.com/BVLC/caffe/wiki/Ubuntu-16.04-or-15.10-Installation-Guide) and the official (not so good) [Install Instructions](caffe.berkeleyvision.org/installation.html)